-- 1. An accurate dip and strike and the controls on mineralisation are only interpreted and the true width of mineralisation is not - yet confirmed although it is likely be 50-80% of the intersection width.
+1. An accurate dip and strike and the controls on mineralisation are only interpreted and the true width of mineralisation is not yet confirmed although it is likely be 50-80% of the intersection width.

-2. At Break of Day and Lena composite 6 metre samples outside the gold lode systems were collected.
-One metre individual samples within the vein lodes were submitted for priority analysis.
-All samples are analysed using a 50g fire assay with ICP-MS (inductively coupled plasma mass spectrometry) finish gold analysis (0.005ppm detection limit) by Genalysis-Intertek in Maddington, Western Australia. - g/t (grams per tonne), ppm (parts per million), ppb (parts per billion), X = below detection limit NSI (No Significant intersection) No gold assay above 1g/t.
-Velvet = Interpreted Velvet Gold Lode; Twilight = Interpreted Twilight Gold Lode
+2. At Break of Day and Lena composite 6 metre samples were collected.
+One metre individual samples within the vein lodes were submitted for priority analysis and where 6m composite assays were greater than 0.1g/t Au.
+All samples are analysed using a 50g fire assay with ICP-MS (inductively coupled plasma - mass spectrometry) finish gold analysis (0.005ppm detection limit) by Genalysis-Intertek in Maddington, Western Australia.

+3. g/t (grams per tonne), ppm (parts per million), ppb (parts per billion), X = below detection limit gr (grans per torme), ppm (parts per torme), pp (parts per torme), x = 200 a decore interval NSI (No Significant intersection) - No gold assay above 1g/t.
+Velvet = Interpreted Velvet Gold Lode; Twilight = Interpreted Twilight Gold Lode Intersections are calculated over intervals >1g/t where zones of internal dilution are not weaker than 2m @ 0.5g/t Au